-The operational history of EBG indicates the potential for MEC, which will be addressed under the MMRP.
+The operational history of EBG indicates the potential for MEC, which will be addressed under the Military Munitions Response Program (MMRP).
 Additionally, a substantial portion of EBG consists of high quality wetland areas, which limit potential future use.
 Based on these considerations, land use for EBG under a restricted (military mission) use will be controlled and an Ohio Army National Guard Dust/Fire Suppression worker is evaluated as the most likely receptor under a representative land use scenario.
-A residential land use scenario is also evaluated; however, due to the considerations noted above, a residential land use is not considered a reasonable foreseeable land use at the current time.
+Hunting and trapping may also be allowed under restricted land use; however, exposure by a Hunter/Trapper is estimated to be less than for a Dust/Fire Suppression worker.
+Therefore, any recommendations protective of a Dust/Fire Suppression worker will also be protective of a Hunter/Trapper.
+A residential land use scenario is also evaluated to provide a baseline for evaluating whether EBG may be eligible for residential release; however, due to the considerations noted above, a residential land use is not considered a reasonable foreseeable land use at the current time.